JPMorgan profit falls, but sees hope in economy

 "The bigger negatives tend to be the housing and mortgage situation and investors questioning, 'Have we really hit bottom in this sector or is this just a black hole?'"

-In afternoon dealings, Goldman Sachs shares were down 2.5 percent, Morgan Stanley was off 2.9 percent, Bank of America fell 2.8 percent, and Citigroup dropped 3.1 percent.
+Goldman Sachs shares were down 2.8 percent, Morgan Stanley was off 2.3 percent, Bank of America fell 3.1 percent, and Citigroup dropped 2.1 percent.

 "We all knew the fourth quarter would be difficult," said Gary Townsend of Hill-Townsend Capital.
 "But the overall economic outlook has been improving from an economic standpoint starting in December."